chisomloius/iLearnSQL/level-0/08-exercises.md

 ### TASK 5
 *Instructions*
+- Write five Query with `WITH SELECT, FROM AND LIMIT` with your preferred style using the data provided below

 See Dataset for practice [here](#)
 See Answers for practice [here](09-exercise-answers.md)

 ### TASK 6
 *Instructions*
+- Write five Query with `GROUPBY, ORDERBY, HAVING KEY WORDS` with your preferred style using the data provided below

 See Dataset for practice [here](#)
 See Answers for practice [here](09-exercise-answers.md)